Accel World: Video games

 Two video games based on the series were developed by B.B.
 Studio and published by Namco Bandai Games for PlayStation 3 and PlayStation Portable.
 The first of these, Accel World: Awakening of the Silver Wings (アクセル・ワールド ─銀翼の覚醒─, Akuseru Wārudo -Gin'yoku no Kakusei-), was released in Japan on September 13, 2012.
 The second one, Accel World: The Peak of Acceleration (アクセル・ワールド ─加速の頂点─, Akuseru Wārudo -Kasoku no Chōten-), was released in Japan on January 31, 2013.
 The limited edition versions of these games include an original video animation (OVA) of the anime series (Blu-ray for the PS3 version, DVD for the PSP version).
 In Z.H.P.
 Unlosing Ranger VS Darkdeath Evilman for PSP, Silver Crow is an unlockable costume.
 In Sword Art Online: Lost Song, Black Lotus is an obtainable character and is also one of the opponents you can defeat.

 An action role-playing game titled Accel World vs. Sword Art Online: Millennium Twilight was announced in October 2016.
 The game is a crossover with Sword Art Online, developed by Bandai Namco Entertainment for PlayStation 4 and PlayStation Vita and released on July 7, 2017.
 The Windows PC version was released on September 12, 2017.

 Reception

 Rebecca Silverman of Anime News Network reviewed the series and gave a story rating of A−, stating a similar basis of Sword Art Online with improved characters.
 Richard Eisenbeis of Kotaku praised the anime for its well-thought out story, relatable main character, and great villain protagonist, but criticizes the anime for its third arc.
 At the end, he says that the anime starts out strong, but ends on a weak note.

+The anime entry in The Encyclopedia of Science Fiction calls it a "hit or miss", noting that the show's male lead and other character are poorly developed, while the "many strong female characters" are undermined by "creepy fan service".
+The entry states that while the show "does have many interesting ideas [...] they are left under-developed", and "the number of loose ends is frustrating", concluding that "there are certainly good parts, but the whole is disappointing".